 The conference was held in two sessions consisting of four panel discussions, and it aimed, firstly, to seek a common approach to discovering and developing constitutional traditions common to the Member States in a more structured and inclusive dialogue between the CJEU and the constitutional courts of the Member States.
 Secondly, to examine the role of the CJEU and the constitutional courts in ensuring 'unity in diversity'.
-Thirdly, to discuss means of further stimulating the dialogue between the CJEU and the constitutional courts of the Member States, looking at both formal instruments of cooperation and informal channels of communication.
+Thirdly, to discuss means of further stimulating the dialogue between the CJEU and the constitutional courts of the CJEU and the constitutional courts of the States.
+Secondly, to discuss means of further stimulating the dialogue between the CJEU and the constitutional courts of the Member States, looking at both formal instruments of cooperation and informal channels of communication.
 Finally, to explore the procedural and methodological possibilities for a more transparent relationship between the CJEU and the constitutional courts of the Member States.

-^{1|}See full list of participants on page 238.
+^{1 |}See full list of participants on page 238.